Car seat safety tips for your child’s growth and age levels

 Check the car seat manufacturer instructions to learn how to correctly install the seat and for any changes needed to installation as your child grows.

-For futher details on installation, see Children's Health Injury Prevention Service.
+For further details on installation, see Children's Health Injury Prevention Service.
 Also, call Children's Health dedicated Car Seat Line at 214-456-2059 with installation questions or for installation services.